Hampton Preschool and Early Learning Center designs policies and practices for optimum child health, safety, and nutrition.

 Milk and Formula Practices

-Parents of children between the ages of 12 and 24 months who are in the toddler classroom, will be encouraged to send whole milk for lunch and snack for their child.
+Parents of children between the ages of 6 weeks and 12 months who are in the infant/toddler classroom, will need to provide breast milk or formula.

 Required Lunch from Home